 I have been practicing from an embodied approach to spiritually-oriented psychotherapy for over 35 years.
 I grew up at a time in history when young people were searching for ways of life that expressed their authenticity and ways to continue to develop as a person, rather than fulfill roles or parental expectations.
 I “knew” in an intuitive sense back then, that these two pathways (spiritual and personal growth) are intertwined and it has been my life work to learn how to be a healing presence for those seeking a kind of wholeness that is rich with spiritual purpose.

-I learned from the work of Carl Rogers and Eugene T. Gendlin, both who taught me how to listen to the whole person, how to invite further exploration and inner listening, and step aside so that the inner direction forming within the person is expressed.
+The teachings of Carl Rogers and Eugene T. Gendlin taught me how to listen to the whole person, and particularly how to listen to how the body is forming meaning in the moment.
+They taught me how to help people cultivate a capacity for inner listening, and how to step aside so that the inner direction forming within the person is expressed.

 I have special expertise in the area of Mind/Body Healing, and help people discover how to listen to information that comes through the body to guide a physical healing process.
 Both my research in the field of cancer care and 7 years of working at the Center for Complementary Medicine, Park Ridge, Il. inform my work.